 This section has great play all over it.
 It primarily consists of ledges coming at you from all directions, though there are a few boulders thrown in as well.

-Release timing: Scheduled releases will be on Saturdays and Sundays.
+When to paddle: This river is typically runnable on natural flow after significant rainfall and in the winter, spring, and fall.
+In 2012, the Stonycreek Quemahoning Initiative helped to install a new valve and new whitewater park on the Stonycreek River.
+From April until October, the Quemahoning Reservoir has recreational whitewater releases every other Saturday and Sunday, assuming the lake level is above the minimum.
+Late summer and fall releases are highly dependent on lake level.
+See the Benscreek Canoe Club page on the Quemahing Releases for updated info on release schedule.
+To continue supporting these releases, please consider donating to the SQI/Whitewater Fund.Release timing: Scheduled releases will be on Saturdays and Sundays.
 Releases start around 7 AM and the river should rise at Faustwell Bridge put-in by 10 AM.
 Water should start dropping at Faustwell by 2 PM (each day).
 Water should start to rise around 1 PM at Carpenter’s Park.
 Note: each release is a 1 hr ramp up, 4 hr full release, and a 1 hr ramp down.

 Hazards: there are two man-made structures.
 The first is Border Dam, which has spikes that can put a serious hurt on your boat.
 Below 7' Ferndale, it's wise to walk this one on River Left.
 The second structure is Pipeline, just downstream of the dam.
 It's runnable via a tongue on river left; the hole in the center is punchable at most levels, as well, but hit it in the wrong spot and you can get stuck in a very nasty hydraulic.

 Most of the good play occurs upstream of Border Dam, though there are play waves below.